jmountifield/graph-microsoft-active-directory/docs/jupiterone.md

 ## Requirements

-- You must create an Microsoft Active Directory account capable of executing Active Directory read queries.
+- You must create a Microsoft Active Directory account capable of executing Active Directory read queries.
 - You must open the LDAP port on your server to allow queries to be executed.
 - You must have permission in JupiterOne to install new integrations.